Summer Cooling Optimization: Texas Heat Survival Guide for Maximum AC Efficiency

 - Maintenance Intensive Summer Protocols

-Understanding how to optimize your cooling system for these extreme conditions isn’t just about comfort—it’s about survival, financial sanity, and equipment longevity.
+Optimizing your cooling system for these conditions isn’t about luxury - it’s about survival, avoiding bankruptcy-level electric bills, and keeping your equipment from committing suicide.

 - Solar heat gain intensified by urban heat island effects